 To address the privacy concerns created by Internet access, you should not include certain types of sensitive information in any document filed with the court unless such inclusion is necessary and relevant to the case.
-You must remember that any personal information not otherwise protected will be made available over the Internet via CM/ECF.
-Pursuant to the eGovernment Act, efilers are required to redact the five personal data identifiers from electronically filed documents, unless otherwise ordered by the Court:
+You must remember that any personal information not otherwise protected may be available over the Internet via CM/ECF.
+Pursuant to the eGovernment Act of 2002, if sensitive information must be included, the following five personal data identifiers must be redacted from the electronically filed documents, unless otherwise ordered by the Court: